Zero2164/knucklebones-dice-game/README.md

 ### Prerequisites

-* A modern browser (Chrome, Firefox, Safari, Edge).
+* A mobile or desktop browser (Chrome, Firefox, Safari, Edge).

 ### Rules

-The game is faithful to the [rules of the original Knucklebones mini game.](https://cult-of-the-lamb.fandom.com/wiki/Knucklebones)
+The game is faithful to the OG rules of the [Knucklebones mini game .](https://cult-of-the-lamb.fandom.com/wiki/Knucklebones)

-- Two players take turns rolling a die and placing it on their 3×3 board.
+#### Objective

+Outscore your opponent by strategically placing dice on your board while disrupting their board.

+#### Turns

+Players alternate turns.
+On your turn, you roll a single six-sided die, then place it in one of your three columns.
+After placing the die, select 'End Turn' to move to your opponent’s turn.

+#### Placing Dice

+You may place a die in any column that still has space.
+Each column holds up to three dice.
+Dice cannot be moved after the 'End Turn' button is pressed.

+#### Knockouts

+When you place a die, if your opponent has dice of the same value in the corresponding column, all matching dice in that column are destroyed.

+#### Scoring

-- Matching dice in the same column multiply their total value.
+Each column scores independently.
+Matching dice in the same column multiply their value:

-- Placing a die with the same number in the same column as what's on your opponent’s board knocks out matching dice.
+- Single die: face value

+- Two matching dice: value × 2

+- Three matching dice: value × 3 × bonus multiplier

+Example:
+A column with 4, 4, 2 scores:

+- Two matching fours → 4 + 4 = 16

+- Single two → 2

+Which Totals: 18 points

+Summary:

+- Single die = value

+- Two matching dice = value × 2

+- Three matching dice = value × 3 × 2 (bonus multiplier)

+#### Win Condition

-- The game ends when one board is full; the player with the highest score wins.
+The game ends when a player fills their board.
+The player with the highest score wins.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap